 In light of their competition, both external and internal; given that the free version of YouTube is good enough already; I feel You Tube have to put their price down massively if they want get their Premium service mainstream.
 In terms of both price and content, You Tube Premium just doesn't feel like a competitive offering to me.
 Given that it's owned by Google, I'm not quite sure why they've set the price so high?
 They're not exactly short of a few bob or strangers to offering stuff at a loss to saturate market share.
 It's not going to get them a competitive market share at all at that price.

-In my mind, it needs to be cheaper than Netflix's lowest price deal, which is currently £5.99 per month.
-People would jump at it then ... but then that poses a problem for them too: if too many people upgrade to lose the adverts, surely this will have a detrimental effect on their content creators which You Tube has always traditionally relied on?
+In my mind, it needs to be cheaper than Netflix's lowest price deal, which is currently £5.99 per month; people would jump at it then.
+But then that poses a problem for them too: if too many people upgrade to lose the adverts, surely this will have a detrimental effect on their content creators which You Tube has always traditionally relied on?
 Perhaps that actually explains the high price?
 Maybe they only want a small minority to go Premium to protect advertising incomes for content creators, whilst also making sure they make a large profit out of that minority?
 I don't know, it almost feels like that in trying to do everything, You Tube is getting lost in itself.
-One size never fits all.
-Amazon has proved much better at isolating serivces.
-You have Twitch for live game streaming, Prime Video for tv and film streaming, Amazon Music for music streaming ...
-You Tube offers great services, but it currently feels all over the place in comparison to Amazon Prime, and its Premium pricing is totally whack.
+One size never fits all; it just fits nobody properly.
+Amazon has proved much better at pin pointing and isolating serivces to target markets: you have Twitch for live game streaming, Prime Video for tv and film streaming, Amazon Music for music streaming, Amazon itself for shopping ...
+You Tube offers great services, but it currently feels all over the place in comparison to Amazon Prime; and its Premium pricing is totally whack.

 The fact that Amazon Prime includes an excellent selection of tv and film to stream, at the same price of £7.99 per month, and also throws in an excellent music streaming service, special prime shopping deals, and free next day deliveries on Amazon orders on top, is basically the deal breaker in the streaming market for me.
 It's easily the best all round value, giving you enough of everything, and more importantly of high quality, so that you don't feel the need to pay for any other streaming services.